Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Prune: This plant can be easily pruned as a hedge without reducing the fruit crop.
 To grow as a tree, remove the lowest branches.
 Flowers and fruit appear on old wood.
 Thinning the fruit when they are small and green by half results in the remaining fruit growing larger.

-Litter: Fruit if not harvested.
-Leaf drop at certain times of the year after heavy rains.
+Litter: The fruit are messy if not harvested before they drop.
+Leaf drop occurs at certain times of the year after heavy rains.

-Propagation: Cuttings grafted onto seedling rootstock, cuttings planted in starter soil in a warm mist chamber.
+Propagation: Cuttings grafted onto seedling rootstock and air layering are very successful.
 Fresh seed may germinate in 20-40 days in slightly moist soil sealed in a plastic bag, one or two seeds per bag.
 The soil should be high in organic material with mycorrhizal fungi.
 The bag should be placed in an area that receives indirect sunlight.
 Dried seed is not viable.

 Uses: Edible fruit, ornamental, bonsai.
 The fruit is used to make jams, jellies, juice and wine, or is eaten raw.